mrf-dot/linuxize-school-pc/README.md

 ## Preface

 This guide will require you to use PowerShell.
-I'll guide you through the way though so don't worry if you don't have experience or aren't "Tech literate".
-Also as I've stated in the license just don't be stupid.
-You can follow these steps by simply opening up PowerShell (you can search for PowerShell in Windows search) and copy and pasting the commands below.
+You can follow these steps by opening an instance of PowerShell (look up PowerShell in Windows search) and copy and pasting the commands below.

 ## Install Instructions